Get Started with Falcon Foundry

 A Foundry Socket

-Selecting Endpoint detection details means that your app will be rendered on the /activity-v2/detections page in the Falcon console, as well as /unified-detections in Next-Gen SIEM.
+Selecting Endpoint detection details means that your app will be rendered on the Endpoint security > Monitor > Endpoint detections page in the Falcon console.
 When a Falcon console user selects an endpoint’s detection to see its details, your app will be displayed in this panel alongside the existing detection details CrowdStrike already provides.

 You can use the tree command to see the directory structure and files in the project.